unixsurfer/anycast_healthchecker/README.rst

 ************************

-By default anycast-healtchecker logs messages to STDOUT and messages related to unhandled exceptions or crash go to STDERR.
-But, you can configure it to log messages to a log a file and/or to a remote UDP syslog server.
+By default anycast-healtchecker logs messages to STDOUT and messages related to unhandled exceptions or crashes go to STDERR.
+But, you can configure it to log messages to a file and/or to a remote UDP syslog server.

 anycast-healthchecker doesn't log to STDOUT/STDERR when either log file or syslog server is configured.

-But, you can configure it to use a log file and a remote UDP syslog server at the same time, so logging messages can be stored locally and remotely.
+You can configure it to use a log file and a remote UDP syslog server at the same time, so logging messages can be stored locally and remotely.
+This is convenient when remote log server is in trouble and loses log messages.

 The best logging configuration in terms of resiliency is to enable logging only to a remote UDP syslog server.
-This prevents locking issues as sending data over UDP protocol is done in no-blockig mode and it also avoids crashes when local disk is full.
+Sending data over UDP protocol is done in no-blocking mode and therefore anycast-healthchecker isn't blocked in any way when it logs messages.
+Furthermore, when it logs to a log file and there isn't any more space available on the filesystem then it will crash.
+You can easily avoid this failure by using UDP syslog server.

-anycast-healthchecker handles the rotation of old log files, so you don't need to configure any other tools( logrotate) for that.
+Last but not least, anycast-healthchecker handles the rotation of old log files, so you don't need to configure any other tools(logrotate) for that.

 JSON logging
 ************

+You can configure anycast-healthchecker to send structured logging messages.
+This is quite important in environments with a lot of servers and Anycasted services.
-anycast-healthchecker daemon can be configured to send logging messages over HTTP to a central place in addition to write them to log files.
+HTTP to a central place in addition to write them to log files.
 It builds a JSON blob with a specific data structure, which **is not** configurable at the moment.